eleboys/nwisemapper/README.md

 # nwisemapper
-NWiseMapper is a Javascript object mapper
+NWiseMapper is a Javascript object mapper which both works as NodeJs module and browser javascript library.